 Wayzata Public Schools' Legislative Action Committee (LAC) is a group of citizens that monitors legislative activity as it affects K-12 education and advocates positions on behalf of the district.
 The LAC is supported by the school board and district administration.
-The LAC:

 - Make recommendations to the board regarding the legislative platform,